 - Anders in Battlestar Galactica.

 - In the Star Trek: The Original Series episode "All Our Yesterdays", McCoy tries to tell this to Spock after getting frostbitten.
-In a Crowning Moment Of Heartwarming, the Vulcan tells him that No One Gets Left Behind.
+The Vulcan tells him that No One Gets Left Behind.

 - In Star Trek: Deep Space Nine, a few examples: